Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 (level 2).
 If you don’t have an [IIPImage] server, Omeka S can be one!
 Just install the module [IIIF Server].

+It’s an alternative to the [Mirador Viewer] or the lighter [Diva Viewer].

 The Universal Viewer was firstly developed by [Digirati] for the [Wellcome Library] of the [British Library] and the [National Library of Wales], then open sourced (unlike the viewer of [Gallica], the public digital library built by the [Bibliothèque Nationale de France], which is sold to its partners).